armadaazteca/FoF-editor/README.md

 ### Linux
 =========
 Run './configure && make' as usual, there's no 'make install' yet, binary will be located at 'bin/release'.
 Alternatively you may use CMake.
-Go to 'cmake' subdir and run 'cmake ..' from terminal, binary will be located at 'cmake/release'.
+Run './configure' then go to 'cmake' subdir and run 'cmake ..' from terminal, binary will be located at 'cmake/release'.